xStarbound/xStarbound/doc/lua/player.md

 #### `void` player.controlFire(`Maybe<String>` fireMode)

-If `"primary"`/`"beginPrimary"` or `"alt"`/`"beginAlt"` is passed, makes the player begin primary or alt fire, respectively, exactly as if the left or right mouse button were pressed, respectively.
+If `"primary"`/`"beginprimary"` or `"alt"`/`"beginalt"` is passed, makes the player begin primary or alt fire, respectively, exactly as if the left or right mouse button were pressed, respectively.

-If `"endPrimary"` or `"endAlt"` is passed, makes the player end primary or alt fire, respectively, exactly as if the left or right mouse button were released, respectively.
+If `"endprimary"` or `"endalt"` is passed, makes the player end primary or alt fire, respectively, exactly as if the left or right mouse button were released, respectively.

 If `nil` is passed, or the parameter is unspecified, makes the player end primary *and* alt fire immediately, exactly as if both mouse buttons were released.